Review

 Plug a USB-C cable into your laptop and you get video, data (the built-in USB hub activates), and 90W of charging — enough for a MacBook Pro or a Dell XPS under load.
 That single cable setup is transformative if you’re tired of plugging in a power brick, a hub, and a display cable every time you sit down.

-KVM Switch for Two-Computer Setups
+Auto KVM for Two-Computer Setups

-The KVM is the feature that pushes this over the edge for anyone running a work machine and a personal machine.
+The Auto KVM is the feature that pushes this over the edge for anyone running a work machine and a personal machine.
 You connect both computers to the monitor, plug your keyboard and mouse into the display’s USB hub, and switch between them with a button press or hotkey.
 No second set of peripherals, no KVM box, no switching cables.
 It works reliably and the switchover takes about two seconds.

 Who Should Buy This